Tech Toys for Kids Worth Buying This Holiday Season

 MSRP: $25 | Lowest Price on Ben’s: N/A

 - Pros: Getting great reviews around the web.
 The built-in volume control is a huge plus.
 Headphones in general are great for car trips or times where you just can’t stand to hear another Justin Beiber song coming through the speakers.

 - Cons: Your kid might not like that they don’t get very loud.
 Some people mention they make it hard to hear music/games/movies when using them in noisy places.

-MSRP: $30 | Lowest Price on Ben’s: N/A
+MSRP: $149 | Lowest Price on Ben’s: N/A

 We’ve already talked about the new Nintendo 2DS in our Video Game Holiday Gift Guide so I won’t go into too much detail here.
 But this simpler, more durable handheld gaming system is a great option for the younger video game addict.
 This year the price point is more affordable than ever.

-MSRP: $129 | Lowest Price on Ben’s: $124 as part of a holiday bundle
+MSRP: $90 | Lowest Price on Ben’s: $60

 - Pros: Vast gaming library, due to compatibility with DS and 3DS titles.
 Built to withstand small kids tossing it around.
 Hinge-free design eliminates breakage and potential for kids hurting their fingers.